unaihuete93/Tecnun-AIFun-2024/Lab-Instructions/lab03.md

 In the scenario for this exercise, you will perform the role of a software developer who has been tasked to implement an app that can use generative AI to help provide hiking recommendations.
 The techniques used in the exercise can be applied to any app that wants to use Azure OpenAI APIs.

-## Prepare to develop an app in Visual Studio Code
+## Prepare to develop an app in Github Codespace

-You'll develop your Azure OpenAI app using Visual Studio Code.
+You'll develop your Azure OpenAI app using Github Codespace.
 The code files for your app have been provided in a GitHub repo.

-> **Tip**: If you have already cloned the **mslearn-openai** repo, open it in Visual Studio code.
-Otherwise, follow these steps to clone it to your development environment.

-1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-openai` repository to a local folder (it doesn't matter which folder).
-3. When the repository has been cloned, open the folder in Visual Studio Code.

-    > **Note**: If Visual Studio Code shows you a pop-up message to prompt you to trust the code you are opening, click on **Yes, I trust the authors** option in the pop-up.

-4. Wait while additional files are installed to support the C# code projects in the repo.

-    > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.
+1. Start Github Codespace (if not running) used in previous labs

 ## Configure your application

 Applications for both C# and Python have been provided.
 Both apps feature the same functionality.
 First, you'll complete some key parts of the application to enable using your Azure OpenAI resource.

-1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/02-azure-openai-api** folder and expand the **CSharp** or **Python** folder depending on your language preference.
-Each folder contains the language-specific files for an app into which you're going to integrate Azure OpenAI functionality.
+1. In Github Codespace, in the **Explorer** pane, browse to the **Lab-Files/Lab03** folder which contains the language-specific files for an app into which you're going to integrate Azure OpenAI functionality.
-2. Right-click the **CSharp** or **Python** folder containing your code files and open an integrated terminal.
-Then install the Azure OpenAI SDK package by running the appropriate command for your language preference:
+2. Right-click the folder containing your code files and open an integrated terminal.
+Then install the Azure OpenAI SDK package by running the appropriate command:

-    **C#**:

-    ```
-    dotnet add package Azure.AI.OpenAI --version 1.0.0-beta.14
-    ```

     **Python**:

     ```
     pip install openai==1.13.3
     ```

-3. In the **Explorer** pane, in the **CSharp** or **Python** folder, open the configuration file for your preferred language
+3. In the **Explorer** pane, open the configuration file

-    - **C#**: appsettings.json
     - **Python**: .env

 4. Update the configuration values to include: